 It’s apparent that as the digital workplace gathers momentum, chief information officers, human resources executives, and other leaders must employ new approaches to ensure the workforce is equipped with the correct skills to evolve at the same pace as the technology.

 Acknowledging that the workforce is not prepared for the changes is the first step in solving the problem.
-Some organisations are even looking at the possibility of launching digital “boot camps”, or other learning programmes, to train employees about digital business practices across all areas of the organisation.
+Some organisations are even looking at the possibility of launching digital “boot camps”, or other digital workplace learning programmes, to train employees about digital business practices across all areas of the organisation.

 With the substantial and rapid changes gathering pace in the workplace, business leaders have the opportunity to create an improved working environment, where increased employee experience goes hand-in-hand with better performance and ultimately improved profits for the company.